wallrj/website/content/en/docs/contributing/google-season-of-docs/2022/improve-navigation-and-structure/index.md

 ---
-title: "Google Season of Docs 2022 : Proposal - Improve the Navigation and Structure of the cert-manager Website"
+title: "Improve the Navigation and Structure of the cert-manager Website"
-linkTitle: "Proposal - Improve the Navigation and Structure"
+linkTitle: "Improve the Navigation and Structure of the cert-manager Website"
 weight: 70
 type: "docs"
 ---